Ph.D. in Chemistry

 - The public presentation will be in the form of a seminar lasting 40-50 minutes followed by questions and discussion from the audience.
 The committee will question the candidate further in a closed session immediately afterwards.

-Once the defense has taken place and the final version of the dissertation has been arranged, copies must be made in preparation for binding.
-Arrangements for binding are made through the Graduate School.
-The number of bound copies is as follows:
+Once the defense has taken place and the final version of the dissertation has been arranged, you can submit your thesis for binding through an on-line process with the Graduate School.

 Leaving the Department